threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

 ![](./img/threebot_1.png)

-### Select the branch of the SDK You Would Need to Use it With
+### Select the Branch of the SDK You Would Need to Use it With
 ![](./img/threebot_2.png)

 ### Select the Back Up & Restore Password